-The COVID-19 Pandemic and Life Expectancy: Decomposition Using Individual-Level Mortality Data
+The COVID-19 Pandemic, Years of Life Lost, and Life Expectancy: Decomposition Using Individual-Level Mortality Data

 Note: Funding: This project was funded by the National Institutes of Health, award 3 UL1 TR001436-06S1.